react-navigation/react-navigation.github.io/versioned_docs/version-5.x/server-rendering.md

 After we render the app with `ReactDOMServer.renderToString`, the `code` property of the `status` object will be updated to be `404` if the `NotFound` screen was rendered.

-You can follow a similar approach for other status codes too.
+You can follow a similar approach for other status codes too, for example, `401` for unauthorized etc.

 ## Summary

 - Use the `location` prop on `ServerContainer` to render correct screens based on the incoming request.
 - Attach a `ref` to the `ServerContainer` get options for the current screen.
+- Use context to attach more information such as status code.